 This is basically Spotlight on steroids.
 I purchased the “Powerpack” to unlock more features like Workflows which allows you to control many aspects of your mac from the search box.
 Alfred is a great tool that when set-up properly, can make your workflow much more powerful.
 If you decide to purchase the Powerpack I recommend you check out some pre-configured Workflows from a community site called Packal.
 All of those Workflows are free.

-Specifically to web development and coding in general, I highly recommend VSCode as a text editor and Webstorm as an IDE.
 I use both for different use-cases.
 For quick editing and small projects I like to use VSCode; It’s lightweight and has a plethora of extensions.
 For larger applications I use Webstorm.
 The IntelliSense and baked-in features can’t be beaten.
 It’s a resource-hog, but when building larger applications, I can’t imagine using anything other than a Jetbrain application.

 And there you have it.
 These are the apps that I have running nearly every time I boot-up one of my MACs.
 If you have any suggestions I encourage you to let me know in the comments.